walles/test-status/README.md

 ## Installing

-Use the Atom package manager, which can be found in the Settings view or run `apm install atom-test-status` from the command line.
+Use the Atom package manager, which can be found in the Settings view or run `apm install test-status` from the command line.

 ## Usage